 - One hacker told the FBI he gained full access to airplane controls while in-flight

 - Data breaches will cost Delta Airlines and British Airways more than tens of millions of dollars to remedy

 Recent data breaches and attacks on large businesses show no signs of slowing down.
 From Delta Airlines and British Airways, hackers are proving that no matter how much focus companies put on cybersecurity, there is almost always a weak link.
 Hackers steal customer data in the hundreds of thousands — including credit card numbers, names, addresses, and CVV’s (the 3-4 digit number on the back of your credit card).

-Trends To Be Aware Of
+The Hacking Trends To Be Aware Of

 In its official statement, Delta acknowledged that its customers’ data was compromised during the period of September 26th through October 12th, 2017.
 The breach occurred due to a ransomware attack that utilized a third party online chat app called 7.ai which captured customers’ data from Delta’s website.
 7.ai was the weak link here — used as an entry point into Delta’s infrastructure.